AjayShanker-geek/edge_robot_telemetry/README.md

 # Edge Robot Telemetry

+`telegraf.conf` is to profile Radxa Pro Zero 2 onboard computer for edge robot telemetry.
 The purpose of this tool is to simply record robot telemetry needed not reinventing the wheel with the focus on low-profile.

 ## Telegraf Setup